MoonPoet/xaprb-src/content/blog/2006/how-to-delete-duplicate-rows-with-sql.md

 categories:
   - Databases
 ---
-The comments on my article [how to find duplicate rows with SQL](/blog/2006/10/09/how-to-find-duplicate-rows-with-sql/) made me realize I was simplifying things too much.
+My article [how to find duplicate rows with SQL](/blog/2006/10/09/how-to-find-duplicate-rows-with-sql/) was simplifying things too much.
 In particular, I really glossed over the "how to delete duplicate rows" section, which I should have explained in more detail.
 I hope this article will remedy the omissions.

 Update: I've now written another article on [deleting duplicates when you have no primary key](/blog/2007/02/06/how-to-delete-duplicate-rows-with-sql-part-2/).